Zriki-GH/Type65-Acrylic-Staked/README.md

 Acrylic Staked case for Type65+ for those who have spare PCB.

 # Why not EPDM Strip like the original instead of Gasket Strip?
--EPDM gasket are harder to put together and it just as goood as Gasket Strip.
+EPDM gasket are harder to put together and it just as goood as Gasket Strip.

 # Hardware
 The listed quantity is just enough — it’s better to grab extras just in case.